-- To disable web search in Start on Windows 11, open Group Policy (gpedit.msc) > User Configuration > Administrative Templates > Windows Components > File Explorer, open and enable the “Turn off display of recent search entries in the File Explorer search box” policy.
+- To disable web search on Windows 11 from the Start menu and Windows Search, open Group Policy (gpedit.msc) > User Configuration > Administrative Templates > Windows Components > File Explorer, open and enable the “Turn off display of recent search entries in the File Explorer search box” policy.

 - Alternatively, open the “HKEY_CURRENT_USER\SOFTWARE\Policies\Microsoft\Windows\Explorer” path in the Registry, create the “DisableSearchBoxSuggestions” key, and set it to “1.”

-Whenever you search for anything using the Windows Search box or Start menu, if the system can’t find a match for a document, picture, video, setting, or app, you will get a list of web results suggestions from Bing.
-If you click one of the links, the page will open in Microsoft Edge.
+Whenever you search for anything in the Windows Search box or Start menu, if the system can’t find a match for a document, picture, video, setting, or app, you will see a list of Bing web results suggestions.
+If you click a link, the page will open in Microsoft Edge.
+Also, if you click the Copilot button, the query will open in the browser with Copilot.

-Although this is a helpful feature, it’s not for everyone, and the problem is that Windows does not provide an option to disable the feature.
-However, turning off the web suggestions using the Group Policy Editor or Registry is possible.
+Although this may be a helpful feature, it’s not for everyone, and the problem is that the system doesn’t provide an option to disable web results or the Copilot button in the interface.
+However, you can turn off these web suggestions, search highlights, and remove the Copilot button using the Group Policy Editor or Registry.

-In this guide, you will learn the steps to disable web results in the Search box and Start menu on Windows 11.
+In this guide, I will show you how to disable web results in the Search box and the Start menu on Windows 11.

-- Disable search web results from Group Policy on Windows 11
+- Disable web search results on Windows 11 from Registry

-- Disable search web results from Registry on Windows 11
+- Disable web search results on Windows 11 from Group Policy

-Disable search web results from Group Policy on Windows 11
+Disable web search results on Windows 11 from Registry

 -